mookkiah/mahendran/_posts/2023-06-27-sso-single-and-global-logout.md

 ## Motivation

-[Mahabharata Abhimanyu](https://www.nhsf.org.uk/2005/12/mahabharata-abhimanyu-and-the-chakra-vyuha/), the courageous son of the great Arjuna learned the technique to penetrate into Chakra-vyuha but did learned about getting out of it.
+[Mahabharata Abhimanyu](https://www.nhsf.org.uk/2005/12/mahabharata-abhimanyu-and-the-chakra-vyuha/), the courageous son of the great Arjuna, learned the technique to penetrate the Chakra-vyuha but did not learn how to get out of it.

-One way, we can't blame him (baby on the womb) learning as his uncle left without teaching as he finds her mom feel asleep.
-Another way, he could have learned as he grow up (poor boy with other priorities or considered that as [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).
+One way we can't blame him (as a baby in the womb) for not learning, as his uncle left without teaching him when he found his mother asleep.
+Another way, he could have learned as he grew up (poor boy with other priorities or considering it as [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).

-Thinking of Abhimanyu's situaton when making an application user login successfully and not able to logout.
-Many IDP providers, Application developers, SSO implementers, and business analysts missed or payed less attention on logout compared to the login flow of single sign on.
+Thinking of Abhimanyu's situation, when making an application, the user can log in successfully but not able to log out.
+Many IDP providers, application developers, SSO implementers, and business analysts missed or paid less attention to the logout process compared to the login flow of single sign-on.

-In this page, I am describing my understanding of why it is complex and what components are all holds responsibility to complete the logout flow.
-Also share some of the opensource products and their level of completion as per my knowledge and at the time of writing.
+In this page, I am describing my understanding of why it is complex and which components are responsible for completing the logout flow.
+I will also share some of the open-source products and their level of completion as per my knowledge and at the time of writing.

 ## Major specifications related to SSO